Guidance on protecting yourself and others from Covid-19 in North Yorkshire.

 - knowing if we’re positive with Covid-19 gives us the power to protect those around us.
 Don't ignore the signs.
 If you have symptoms, no matter how mild, get a PCR test and follow self-isolating guidance

-- around 1 in 3 people don't show any Covid symptoms but can still pass on the virus.
+- around one in three people don't show any Covid-19 symptoms but can still pass on the virus.
 Even if you don't have symptoms keep home testing regularly with a LFD test

 - wearing a face covering reduces the risk to you and others, especially in crowded outdoor spaces, indoors with people you don't know and on public transport.
 Keep wearing your face covering

 - consider limiting close contact with other people

 - lots of fresh air reduces the risk of breathing in Covid-19 particles.
 Meet outdoors if you can, open windows and doors if meeting inside to let in as much fresh air as possible

 - keep making space between ourselves and others to reduce the risk of getting Covid-19

 - wash your hands with soap and water often – do this for at least 20 seconds.
 Use hand sanitiser gel if soap and water are not available

 - some people may be more vulnerable to Covid-19 or less confident of being outside.
 Be considerate and make space

 - cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze, put used tissues in the bin immediately and wash your hands afterwards